Felix3qH4/Luxembourgish_Lycee_Classes/README.md

 # Luxembourgish Lycée Classes
-Contains all classes that are available in Luxembourgish Lycées.
+Contains all classes which are in the Horaire et Programme and have their lessons with the respective coefficient written in the document.
+Classes where there are no coefficients available are not in this collection.